joaquinfox/encode/README.md

 8. Parse the binary to an integer value base 10
 9. Get the hex representation of that value
 10. Chain the four hex representations and then convert that to a decimal.
 This is your final sollution.

+**Handle Long String**

+- Strings of length > 4 get bundles into 4 character segments.
+- These get reversed and passed to encode iteratively